Why I Haven’t Died Yet: My Fifty Years with Diabetes

 Yes, the CGM helped me fine-tune my dosing and carb protocol such that my A1c dropped from 7.3% to 6.5% in three months.
 My doc gave me a shiny gold star sticker and a sugarless lollipop, and told me that these stats were really good, and that I really shouldn’t try to do better.
 (My insurance wouldn’t cover the lollipop, so I had to give it back, or pay $8 for the out-of-pocket charge.)

-But the A1c of 6.5% while I was on the Dexcom G6 was different because I wasn’t having that many lows.
-Sure, some, we all do.
-But not nearly what it was before.
-The next problem, however, was that it was too hard to incorporate exercise into my daily regimen with that lower A1c level.
+The real problem was that it was too hard to incorporate exercise into my daily regimen.
 Keep in mind, when my A1c’s were in the 7s, I could exercise extensively because I had far too much glucose onboard all the time.
 Hypos were rarely a concern.
-(In fact, if it weren’t for the exercise, my A1c’s would have likely been in the 8s or higher.)
+(In fact, if it weren’t for the exercise, my A1c’s would have likely been in the 8s or 9s.)

 So, in an effort to learn how to reduce my hypo events, while also exercising, while also staying in range as much as possible, I went beyond my normal health care team and started my real journey: reading medical literature specifically on the human metabolic system.
 And wow, was I surprised: Not only is the natural human body far more complicated than most people are aware of, but T1D itself is insanely complex.
 I don’t think even most endos are even aware of the subtler nuances of how glucose is metabolised by the mitochondria.
 For example, ask your endo about the “lactate shuttle…” Yeah, lactate is a big deal, especially for T1Ds that exercise, and no one ever talks about it.